Welcome to the NIDA IRP!

 Presentations sponsored by OECD on topics including giving a job talk, time management, team dynamics, mentoring, networking, job search skills, grant writing, career satisfaction, scientific writing and more.

-Each month, two postbacs present data they have collected.
-This allows you to practice speaking skills and allows everyone to find out about your research.
+Every Friday, two postdocs or grad students present data they have collected.
+This allows you to practice speaking skills and receive feedback about your research.

 A very extensive list of opportunities in the Baltimore area.